WorldHealthOrganization/tng-key-distribution/README.md

 This repository contains the source code of the TNG Key Distribution Service.

-The TNG Key Distribution Service is part of the national backends of the participants and caches the public keys that are distributed through the Trust Network Gateway [(TNG)](https://github.com/worldhealthorganization/smart-trust-network-gateway).
-It can be accessed by clients distributed by the particapants to update their local key store periodically e.g. for offline verification scenarios.
+The TNG Key Distribution Service caches public keys that are distributed through the Trust Network Gateway [(TNG)](https://github.com/worldhealthorganization/smart-trust-network-gateway) and distributes them on a CDN.
+This can either be:
+ - GitHub (via a git push to a repository and an Github action to provision them to GitHub CDN
+ - Azure CDN (by storing it to a azure blob storage and run an action to provision it to an Azure CDN)
+ - a local directory
+The export format is as a trustlist compiled by a list of JSON Web Key (JWK) that can be consumed by any client for verifying given certificates to their signature.

+Refer to the [documentation](./docs/tng-key-distribution.md) for further information.

 ## Development